Most couples will probably spend more money and time preparing for their wedding day than actually preparing for their marriage.

 7) Don’t forget to keep an open mind and be flexible.

-Keep safe boundaries as a hedge around it from people and activities that could harm it.
+Keep safe boundaries as a hedge around it from people and activities that could harm your marriage.

 10) Build your friendship, dream and have fun together.
 Your spouse should be your best friend.